Diversifying Toxicity Search in Large Language Models Through Speciation: Methodology

 \section{Methodology}

-\emph{ToxSearch}~\cite{shelar2025evolving} is a steady-state $(\mu+\lambda)$ evolutionary loop that proposes prompts, queries a target response generator (RG), and retains candidates that elicit toxic responses under an external moderation oracle. \emph{ToxSearch-S}\footnote{GitHub repo - https://anonymous.4open.science/r/spectated-search-2F31} extends this baseline with unsupervised speciation to maintain multiple niches in parallel (Algorithms~\ref{alg:eo_speciated} and~\ref{alg:leader_follower}).
-Each evaluated prompt is assigned online to a species via leader-follower clustering under an ensemble distance that captures both prompt semantics and response-level toxicity profiles and outliers are placed in a reserve pool.
-The algorithm uses species-aware parent selection to balance within-niche exploitation and cross-niche exploration, applies mutation/crossover through a prompt generator (PG), and inserts offspring back into species/reserves.
-Species are capacity-limited, merged when leaders become too similar, and frozen under stagnation, yielding a QD-style archive of distinct high-toxicity niches rather than a single converged prompt family.

-Relative to ToxSearch’s single global population and replacement policy, ToxSearch-S modifies only the population organization and selection dynamics with online speciation, within-species replacement under capacity constraints, and a reserve mechanism for emerging niches.
-Core components from ToxSearch are retained, as they remain effective for the QD extension and are orthogonal to the diversity maintenance problem.
-The PG/RG split, moderation evaluator, and operator suite address \emph{how} to generate and evaluate prompts, while speciation addresses \emph{how} to organize and maintain diverse populations.
-Population structure, replacement strategy, parent selection and state bookkeeping were modified.
+\emph{ToxSearch-S}\footnote{\textbf{GitHub repo} - https://github.com/Onkar2102/ToxSearch-S} extends \emph{ToxSearch}~\cite{shelar2025evolving} with unsupervised online speciation to maintain multiple niches in parallel.
+Evaluated prompts are assigned to species via leader-follower clustering under an ensemble distance over prompt semantics and response-level toxicity signals, while outliers are stored in a reserve pool.
+This design reframes adversarial prompt search as QD optimization, targeting both high toxicity and sustained behavioral diversity across species.
+Core components from ToxSearch are retained, as the propmpt generator (PG)PG and response generator (RG) split, moderation evaluator, and operator suite address \emph{how} to generate and evaluate prompts, while speciation addresses \emph{how} to organize and maintain diverse populations.